chsueh2/ST558-Project1/README.md

 Therefore, `Year` variable will be kept as is.
 Instead, a new date variable `Year_satrt` will be created to get the beginning year of the span.

-and is slightly different from the `Year` variable returned in the response of a query by IMDb ID and by title.
-Instead of a single y

 ### `OMDb_setup_query()`